Jathinewong/CleanDataAssignment/README.md

 Name : run_analysis.R

 Instruction:

 1. Merges the training and the test sets to create one measurement data set.
 2. Merges the training activity and test activity sets to create one activity data set.
-3. Recode the activity code in the activity data set to activity labels.
+3. Update the activity code in the activity data set to activity labels.
-3. Merges the training subject and test subject sets to create one subject data set.
+4. Merges the training subject and test subject sets to create one subject data set.
-4. Extracts only the measurements on the mean and standard deviation column name for each measurement.
+5. Extracts only the measurements on the mean and standard deviation column name for each measurement.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+6. Extracts only the measurements on the mean and standard deviation for each measurement.
+7. Combine the subject, activity and measurement of mean and standard deviation data to create subject_activity_mean_std data set
+8. Loop through the subject_activity_mean_std to extract mean and standard deviation to form a matrix.
+9. Use aggregate function to compute the average of each of the mean and standard deviation for each subject and each activity.
+10. Write the above aggregate to a file, subject_activity_average.